-Here in Alaska weather can be very unpredictable; it could rain, snow, and have beautiful blue skies all in one day!
+Here in Alaska weather can be very unpredictable; it could rain or snow, only to be followed by beautiful blue skies all in one day, or even one hour!
 Weather is not a reason to be worried or cancel your shoot.
-I love shooting in the rain and snow; it can be such a fun change of mood and lighting!
+I love shooting in the rain and snow; it can be such a fun change of mood and lighting.

 Surprisingly, overcast days where there is no sun at all can sometimes be better for photos.
 When it is sunny, people tend to squint, especially children and harsh shadows can occur.
 So there is no need to wait for a sunny day to schedule your session!
 Embrace the Alaskan elements, whatever they may be!